Interim president: Adly Mahmud Mansour

 Armed forces chief General Abdel Fattah al-Sisi announced Mr Morsi's overthrow on state television, citing his inability to end a deepening political crisis.

 Gen Sisi laid out details of a roadmap for a political transition.
 The Islamist-drafted constitution would be frozen and presidential elections held early, he said, without specifying when.
-The armed forces, which had deployed troops and armour across Egypt, would "remain far away from politics".
+The armed forces would "remain far away from politics".

 Mr Mansour, 67, will serve until fresh elections are held in early 2014, under the army's plan.